Joeriksson/django-template/Readme.md

 - django debug toolbar
 - docker files for spinning up containers (python and postgresql)

+The biggest part of this project is inspired by the ["Django for professionals"](https://djangoforprofessionals.com) book, and bult on what I learned going through its chapters.
+My thought was to have something to use as a base when building my own Django apps.

+I could have used the [DjangoX](https://github.com/wsvincent/djangox) repo to get a ready made template.
+But I wanted to build it my self and choose what should be in it.
+Also I've built this to learn Django better myself.

 ## Quick start

 1. Clone this repository